 Why does it feel so uncomfortable to talk about race and racism in this country?
-Deep down in our gut, we know that something just isn’t right and that makes us squirm.
-Humans strive for internal consistency, and when it’s not there, we become uncomfortable.
+Deep down in our gut, we know something just isn’t right and that makes us squirm.
+Humans strive for internal consistency, and when it’s not there we become uncomfortable.
 A part of our mind knows that we are all one family: the human race.
 The other part knows that we harbor some racism, stereotypes, or discriminatory thoughts.
 Yes, we do.
 This makes us uncomfortable.
 When we become uncomfortable, we actively avoid situations and information likely to increase it.
 So, it’s normal to feel that way.

 There is something called multigenerational transmission process, which just means that we unconsciously pass things down in families through the generations.
 Some things that get passed down are really great; some are bad.
 We got dealt a really bad multigenerational hand of racism, fear, confusion, and discrimination.
 And it is not our fault!
 We didn’t ask for this, but it is 100% our job to fix it!

 Most of us know that the majority of communication between humans is nonverbal (that explains those misconstrued text messages and why emojis are so important).
 In fact, our nonverbal communication is 12.5 times more powerful than our verbal communication in communicating interpersonal attitudes and feelings.

 We all know that Uncle whoever is crazy and stupid.
 Nobody ever told you, but we know because everyone ignores him when he talks.
 People roll their eyes when he interjects.
 No one considers him as they would the other adults.
 No one ever had to say a word, we just know.
 And guess what?
 You think of him in the same way, even though you may have no idea why.
 You believe what you were non-verbally taught.